 Entity Extraction is a process where an algorithm takes a string of text (sentence or paragraph) as input and identifies relevant nouns (people, places, and organizations) that are mentioned in that string.
 In our previous blog, we gave you a glimpse of how our Entity Extraction API works under the hood.
-In this post, we list some scenarios where the Entity Extraction technology can be immensely useful.
+In this post, we list some scenarios and use cases of entity extraction technology.

 Classifying content for news providers

 News and publishing houses generate large amounts of online content on a daily basis and managing them correctly is very important to get the most use of each article.
 Entity Extraction can automatically scan entire articles and reveal which are the major people, organizations, and places discussed in them.
 Knowing the relevant tags for each article help in automatically categorizing the articles in defined hierarchies and enable smooth content discovery.
 An example of how this work can be seen in the example below.

 The Entity Extraction API has successfully identified all the relevant tags for the article and this can be used for categorisation.